 Store Capital (STOR) Gains But Lags Market: What You Should Know

-Heading into today, shares of the retail real estate investment trust had gained 16.54% over the past month, outpacing the Finance sector's loss of 9.76% and the S&P 500's loss of 9.93% in that time.
+Prior to today's trading, shares of the retail real estate investment trust had gained 17.41% over the past month.
+This has outpaced the Finance sector's loss of 5.47% and the S&P 500's loss of 6.15% in that time.

-Wall Street will be looking for positivity from Store Capital as it approaches its next earnings report date.
-In that report, analysts expect Store Capital to post earnings of $0.57 per share.
-This would mark year-over-year growth of 14%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $215.15 million, up 16.88% from the year-ago period.
+Investors will be hoping for strength from Store Capital as it approaches its next earnings release.
+On that day, Store Capital is projected to report earnings of $0.57 per share, which would represent year-over-year growth of 14%.
+Meanwhile, our latest consensus estimate is calling for revenue of $215.15 million, up 16.88% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $2.28 per share and revenue of $853.2 million, which would represent changes of +21.28% and +17.03%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $2.28 per share and revenue of $853.2 million.
+These totals would mark changes of +21.28% and +17.03%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for Store Capital.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for Store Capital.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 1.25% higher within the past month.
-Store Capital is currently sporting a Zacks Rank of #2 (Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Store Capital is holding a Zacks Rank of #3 (Hold) right now.

-Investors should also note Store Capital's current valuation metrics, including its Forward P/E ratio of 13.86.
-This valuation marks a premium compared to its industry's average Forward P/E of 11.64.
+Looking at its valuation, Store Capital is holding a Forward P/E ratio of 13.74.
+For comparison, its industry has an average Forward P/E of 12, which means Store Capital is trading at a premium to the group.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.